 Getting to Batu Caves, on Thaipusam day

-While it is quite straightforward to get to Batu Caves, there are a few considerations if you are going to on Thaipusam day.
-It is a major pilgrimage festival, to a temple site that is in a fairly dense urban location.
-Pilgrims don’t just come from around Malaysia, but from elsewhere in the region as well – maybe beyond.
-I even saw a clearly Caucasian Hindu pilgrim, bearing a kavadi offering in the procession.
+While it is quite straightforward to get to Batu Caves, there are a few considerations if you are going on Thaipusam day.
+Thaipusam is a major pilgrimage festival, to a temple site in a fairly dense urban location.
+Pilgrims don’t just come from around Malaysia, but from elsewhere in the region as well – maybe even beyond.
+I saw a clearly Caucasian Hindu pilgrim, bearing a kavadi offering in the procession.

-I would not – repeat, not – go by car on Thaipusam day.
-The open spaces before the temple have festival market stalls set up, and there will be many actual participants who will quickly occupy parking spaces anywhere near the vicinity.
-You could try to find a parking spot, but the more pertinent question is, why would you torture yourself in this way??
+I would not – repeat, not – go to Batu Caves by car on Thaipusam day.
+The open spaces before the temple have festival market stalls set up, so the usual car parking is not available.
+Not only that there will be many actual festival participants who will quickly occupy parking spaces anywhere near the vicinity.
+You could try to find a parking spot, but the more pertinent question is, why would you torture yourself in this way?
+Why??

-What is it like to take the Komuter train to Batu Caves, on Thaipusam?
+What was it like to take the Komuter train to Batu Caves, on Thaipusam?

-The Komuter train carries passengers from its starting station in the further southern suburbs of the Greater Klang Valley.
-Generally they are intended to ferry commuters from the suburbs, and pour them out at various business districts of Kuala Lumpur.
+The Komuter train line to Batu Caves carries passengers from its starting station in the further southern suburbs of the Greater Klang Valley.
+Generally the line is intended to ferry commuters from the suburbs, and pour them out at the various business districts of Kuala Lumpur.

-But on Thaipusam, this is not what happens.
-By the time it gets to KL Sentral, it is more than likely that the trains are already carrying a full load of pilgrims from all the previous stops.
-(I’m not sure there even are non-pilgrim passengers on this day, on that route…).
-They might be so full, you might have to pass on one or two trains.
-Unlike other days, nobody is getting off at KL Sentral.
+But on Thaipusam day, this is not what happens.
+By the time it gets to KL Sentral, it is more than likely that the train is already carrying a full load of pilgrims from all the previous stops.
+I’m not sure there are even non-pilgrim passengers on this day, on that route!
+The trains might be so full, you could have to pass on one or two trains.
+Unlike other days, nobody is getting off at KL Sentral on Thaipusam.

-There was eventually a train car we thought we could push into, and squished ourselves in.
+Eventually there came a train car we thought we could push into, and we squished ourselves in.

 When you get to Batu Caves, there will be so many passengers all getting off at the same station, which ordinarily gets nowhere near that amount of people.
 So many, that they had an on/off system at the platform to manage the huge crowds.

-The entire platform is completely cleared, before the arriving train doors open.
+It worked this way: The entire platform was completely cleared, before the arriving train doors open.
 Then, everyone arriving must exit the station completely and immediately.
-Because only then are the crowds outside the station waiting to get on, allowed to enter to board the train.
-If you linger on the platform, you might be crushed by this reverse flow.
+Only then are the crowds outside the station waiting to get on, allowed to get on the platforms to board the departing train.
+If for some reason you managed to linger on the platform, you might be crushed by this reverse flow.